januszn/apple-music-force-lossless-via-mitmproxy/README.md

 some dose of self-delusion.

 Second, there can be multiple Lossless (not Hi-Res Lossless) variants of the same song, for example 16-bit 44100 Hz and 24-bit 44100 Hz.
-I don't think I've encountered any that are misaligned like the lossy ones can be, but after 3 weeks of running the initial version of this script, which would force the client to choose only from the lossless variants of a song, which meant Apple Music, instead of starting with the lossy variant and then switching to the lossless variant appropriate for my bandwidth, would start with the lower-quality lossless one, I noticed audible "pops" on lossless variant switches on my Mac Mini, which is connected via HDMI to a TV, which is then connected to an amplifier via digital optical cable (TOSLINK).
-I guess Apple Music reinitializes the audio output to set the exact format to match the stream, and my equipment in particular doesn't respond to it well.
-Again, good intentions but poor outcome.
-The second version of the script forces Apple Music to stream only one - lossless - variant.
+Suppose you force the player to only stream lossless variants to avoid the first problem.
+Turns out that even if they are not misaligned, switching audio formats may cause an audible "pop" if you use specific audio hardware - in my case, that's a Mac Mini connected to a TV via HDMI, which is then connected to an audio amplifier via digital optical cable (TOSLINK).
+I assume that's because Apple Music (correctly) reinitializes the audio output to match the audio format exactly, but the TV and/or the amplifier considers this a big deal and makes the same sound as when you turn it on.
+Note that this may be happening even with lossy/lossless variant switches, it's just that in that case the first problem is much more common.

 ## Workaround

-Apple Music doesn't use certificate pinning for the actual streams (it does for everything else), so it's possible to MITM it and remove the unwanted lossy streams from the [main m3u8 file](https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.4).
+Apple Music doesn't use certificate pinning for the actual streams (it does for everything else), so it's possible to MITM it and remove the unwanted lossy (for problem 1) and extra lossless (for problem 2) streams from the [main m3u8 file](https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.4).
 The script in this repository uses [mitmproxy](https://mitmproxy.org) for that purpose.